azureossd/azureossd.github.io/_posts/2022-05-10-Enabling-Code-Profiler-for-Python-on-App-Service-Linux.md

 title: "Enabling Code Profiler for Python on App Service Linux"
 author_name: "Kendrick Dubuisson"
 tags:
+    - Python
-    - python linux
+    - Performance
 categories:
-    - <Service Type> # Azure App Service on Linux
+    - Azure App Service on Linux
-    - <Stack> # Python
+    - Python
+    - How-To
+    - Configuration
+    - Troubleshooting
-    - <Blog Type> # How-To, Diagnostics, Configuration, Troubleshooting, Performance
+    - Performance
 header:
     teaser: "/assets/images/pylinux.png" # There are multiple logos that can be used in "/assets/images" if you choose to add one.